Exclusive: Top Ukrainian pilot killed when US-made F-16 fighter jet crashed - KVIA

 Kyiv, Ukraine (CNN) — A top Ukrainian pilot was killed when a US-made F-16 fighter jet crashed on Monday, just weeks after the long-awaited planes arrived in the country, a Ukrainian military source told CNN.

-The Ukrainian Defence Forces do not believe pilot error was behind the incident, the source added.
+The Ukrainian Defense Forces do not believe pilot error was behind the incident, the source added.

 Pilot Oleksiy Mes, known as “Moonfish,” was killed in the crash while “repelling the biggest ever aerial attack” by Russia against Ukraine, said the source, adding that the pilot was buried on Thursday.